 How are these larger food corporations handling this shift?
 Currently, they are starting their own venture funds and food accelerators to find new food startups, and they are buying up organic and smaller successful brands.
 They are also trying to reformulate their products to include healthier ingredients while keeping the same taste.

 These large companies are also beginning to realize that their savvy marketing campaigns and misleading ads aren’t as convincing as they used to seem.
 More and more consumers are starting to understand that a 25 percent reduction in sugar could still be too much sugar in a product.
 High fructose corn syrup has essentially disappeared from the shelves.
 More and more consumers are looking for the Verified GMO Free label on their food.
 Companies are beginning to understand that the new food movement requires truth and transparency, not glossy, slick marketing campaigns that are more about money than the truth.

 Misleading jargon and creative talking points no longer work; today, the truth does.

 Where is this all taking us?
 No one knows for sure.
 Venture capitalists will tell you one thing; food startups will tell you another; big food companies will also have an opinion.
 And coming from the nonprofit consumer awareness side, we at Change Food have our own views about where things are and where things might be going.
 We will explore this in future articles in this series.

 History is being made now, so there’s no better time to join the food revolution and have your voice heard!

 Diane Hatz is the Founder & Executive Director of Change Food.
 She strives to create a healthy food system for all by developing programs, events and resources for individuals and groups changing food from the ground up.
-Become a Patron of food on Patreon and help Change Food help others.
+Become a Patron of food and help Change Food help others.